jamella/29c3/dakami/README.md

 Run `dakami.py` and save the output.

-Then run the following command as root:
+Then run the following command as root on your Linux HTTPS server:

 ```bash
 $ tc qdisc add dev eth0 root netem delay 3ms 1ms